-What are your salary expectations?
-This is the minefield every job seeker must navigate carefully.
+Deciding what to put for an expected salary on a job application is the minefield every job seeker must navigate carefully.
 In salary negotiations, you already know that saying a number out loud based on your salary history can weaken your stronghold if you know you are underpaid.
 When employers hear a low salary number right off the bat, your final offer is likely to be low too, according to psychological science.

 Your job is to not shoot yourself in the foot by blurting out your salary of pennies.
 You can keep mum and dodge the question by giving a salary range, or by stating a high starting salary number to anchor the negotiation if you are having an in-person conversation.
 But what if you are at the beginning of your job hunt and are filling out a job application on a website?